X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Results

 In Figure \ref{conc_nh} we present preliminary results related to the distribution of intrinsic absorption.
 In the left panel, we show the relation between $N_H$ and $L_X$.
 We note that the lack of unabsorbed bright ($L_X>10^{43}$ erg s$^{-1}$) AGN is significant, while the lack of strongly absorbed, lower luminosity AGN may be due to selection effects against faint sources.
 The statistics is in any case too low to draw any conclusion.
 In the right panel of Figure \ref{conc_nh} we show the relation between $N_H$ and the ICM concentration parameter, which does not show any obvious trend.

-\subsubsection{Spectral analysis of sources at $0.55<z<0.75$}
+\subsubsection{Spectral Analysis of Sources at $0.55<z<0.75$}

-In the high redshift bin, we can perform the fit with spectral slope $\Gamma$ free only for two sources, finding again rather flat slopes ($\Gamma \sim 1.2-1.3$).
-For all the other sources but ACTJ0206 and RCS1107 (which have less than 20 total net counts) we are able to obtain a meaningful spectral fit with spectral slope frozen to $\Gamma=1.8$.
+In the high-redshift bin, we can perform the fit with the spectral slope $\Gamma$ free only for two sources, finding again rather flat slopes ($\Gamma \sim 1.2-1.3$).
+For all the other sources except for ACT J0206 and RCS 1107 (which have fewer than 20 total net counts), we are able to obtain a meaningful spectral fit with spectral slope frozen to $\Gamma=1.8$.
 The results are reported in Table \ref{fit_z0.55_0.75}.
-Clearly the results on $N_H$ are limited with respect to the low redshift bin, since the energy range most sensible to absorption is shifted out of the observed range.
-We are able to confirm that only one source (SPT-CLJ2344) has significant absorption, while all the other sources are consistent with being unabsorbed.
+Clearly, the results on $N_H$ are limited with respect to the low-redshift bin, since the energy range most sensible to absorption is shifted out of the observed range.
+We are able to confirm that only one source (SPT-CL J2344) has significant absorption, while all the other sources are consistent with being unabsorbed.
 In Figure \ref{conc_nh_hz}, we show the relation between $N_H$ and $L_X$ (left panel) and between $N_H$ and $c_{SB}$, which are clearly dominated by upper limits.

-We conclude the our spectral analysis confirm the results on luminosity and average spectral properties obtained with simple aperture photometry, showing that our approach is effective in studying the X-ray properties of AGN in BCGs.
+We conclude that our spectral analysis confirms the results on luminosity and average spectral properties obtained with simple aperture photometry, showing that our approach is effective in studying the X-ray properties of AGN in BCGs.
 We also obtain a preliminary investigation of the distribution of intrinsic absorption, which is necessarily limited by the statistical error and the small number of sources.

-\subsection{Comparison of X-ray and radio properties}
+\subsection{Comparison of X-ray and Radio Properties}